KaifArman/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection

-This project focuses on detecting fraudulent credit card transactions using machine learning techniques.
-It demonstrates a structured approach to handling real-world challenges, such as data imbalance, and provides a scalable solution to enhance financial security.
+This project focuses on building a robust machine learning model to detect fraudulent transactions in credit card data.
+It demonstrates a systematic approach to handling imbalanced datasets and applying machine learning techniques for real-world problems.

 ## Table of Contents
 - [Overview](#overview)